 Table 24 provides a summary of the activities undertaken at the Tuhua-D wellsite via the Tuhua-4 well which commenced 1 October 2018.
+All injection data to date has been provided in Figure 9.

 The Tuhua-4 well generally operates in vacuum.
-During the reporting period Injection via the well decreased significantly in comparison to previous years.
+During the reporting period no Injection was undertaken at the well.
 The reduction in injection volumes at the site is a direct result of the commencement of the McKee-C DWI injection programme.
 The McKee-C wellsite is in closer proximity to the Company's production station therefore its use reduces the requirement to transport waste fluids offsite for injection.